jigx-com/jigx-docs-examples/docs/Components/entity/section.md

 :::

 :::VerticalSplitItem
-This is the same as the above, again with the exception of being used in a form component and not just being for display purposes, but allowing input from the user.&#x20;
+This is the same as the above, again with the exception of being used in a form component and not just being for display purposes, but allowing input from the user.

-**Examples:
+**Examples:**
-**See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/form-section-children-dd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/form-section-children-dd.jigx).

-**Datasources:
+**Datasources:**
-**See the full datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/form-section-children-dd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/form-section-children-dd.jigx).
 :::
 ::::